jndm/event-app/README.md

-Small application for getting experience with NextJS (and refreshing React skills) and using node as a backend.
-Currently using NestJS.
+Small application for getting experience with NextJS (and refreshing React skills) and using node as a backend with tRPC to get some experince with it and to get some change from basic REST API.
+Currently using NestJS but might consider swapping out of it due.